AzureLGPod/pingtest/README.md

 ```

 As soon as the virtual machine is deployed, the ping script is executed.
-The script is self downloads the target and accumulates the result in min, avg, and max to output.txt
+The script is downloads a file containing ping target and accumulates min, avg, and max result to output.txt

 ### Retreiving the outputfile ###
 Login to the virtual machine and execute the following command